mb822/AguaClara-NJIT-Sensor-Code/README.md

 [4]()) Toward the top of the code you will see fields for ssid, password, and sensor id.
 Replace these fields with your network information and sensor id\
 [5]()) Plug your ESP32/ESP8266 into your computer\
 [6]()) Navigate to `Tools -> Board` and select either 'ESP32 Dev Module' or 'Generic ESP8266 Module'\
-[7]()) Navigate to `Tools -> Port` and select the correct port (if you are not sure what port to select, unplug you module, take a not of the ports, plug the module back in, and selcect the port that did not appear when the module was disconnected)\
+[7]()) Navigate to `Tools -> Port` and select the correct port (if you are not sure what port to select, unplug you module, take a note of the ports, plug the module back in, and select the port that did not appear when the module was disconnected)\
-[8]()) Click 'upload' (circluar button with arrow pointing right, found at the top left-hand side of the window)(with ESP32 you may have to press and hold down the BOOT button during this step; you can release as soon as you see a upload progress percent)\
+[8]()) Click 'upload' (circluar button with arrow pointing right, found at the top left-hand side of the window)(with ESP32 you may have to press and hold down the BOOT button during this step; you can release as soon as you see an upload progress percent)\
 [9]()) Give it a minute and your all set!